orzdk/mmcmdb-backbone-jqm-www/README.md

 ### To use as Phonegap Application

-Plug this project into \assets\www in mmcmdb-backbone-jqm-pg
+Plug this project into \assets\www in https://github.com/orzdk/mmcmdb-backbone-jqm-pg